Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Introduction

 \item We develop two OOD detection techniques (Section~\ref{subsec:ood-detect-theory}), using p-values and concentration inequalities, with complementary statistical interpretations.
-Both detectors are based on the following intuition: if the costs incurred when the robot is deployed in new environments violate the bound on the policy's performance, then this indicates that the robot is operating OOD.
+Both detectors are based on the following intuition: if the costs incurred when the robot is deployed in a small number of new environments violate the bound on the policy's performance, this indicates that the robot is operating OOD.
 Since our OOD detection scheme leverages the costs incurred in new environments, it is \emph{only} triggered by task-relevant changes.
+In particular, we identify two distinct OOD events: OOD-adverse~($\oodRightSym$) and OOD-benign~($\oodLeftSym$), which correspond to OOD events that result in costs that are higher than the PAC-Bayes generalization bound and lower than the PAC-Bayes generalization bound, respectively.
+Both $\oodRightSym$ and $\oodLeftSym$ are OOD events, but the former is detrimental to the robot (requiring an intervention) while the latter is not.

-\item Our detection schemes have the ability to perform both OOD detection and within-distribution (WD) detection with guaranteed confidence bounds.
-This allows us to provide statistical guarantees on \emph{both} the false positive rate (probability that OOD is detected when the environment is WD) and the false negative rate (probability that WD is detected when the environment is OOD) for our detectors.
+\item Our detection schemes have the ability to perform OOD detection with guaranteed confidence bounds.
+This allows us to provide statistical guarantees on \emph{both} the false positive rate (probability that $\oodRightSym$ is incorrectly detected) and the false negative rate (probability that $\oodLeftSym$ is incorrectly detected) for our detectors; positive detection is one that requires intervention to the robot's nominal operation whereas a negative detection is one that does not.

 \item We demonstrate our approach on two simulated examples (Section~\ref{sec:examples}): (i) a robotic manipulator grasping a new set of objects in varying locations, and (ii) a drone navigating a new set of environments.
 Comparisons with baselines demonstrate the advantages of our approach in terms of providing statistical guarantees and being insensitive to task-irrelevant shifts.
 We also present a thorough set of hardware experiments for vision-based drone navigation with varying wind conditions and clutter (Figure~\ref{fig:anchor}) and for grasping with varying objects and poses.
 Our experiments demonstrate the ability of our approach to perform task-driven OOD detection within just a handful of trials for systems with complex dynamics and rich sensing modalities. \end{itemize}